TheDigitalNinja/million-song-library/README.md

 ## Developers

 Project is based on [Webpack](http://webpack.github.io/) and [Angular](https://angularjs.org/).
-Main `index.html` file is build by using webpacks [HTML Webpack Plugin](https://github.com/ampedandwired/html-webpack-plugin).
+Main `index.html` file is build by using webpack's [HTML Webpack Plugin](https://github.com/ampedandwired/html-webpack-plugin).
-Project is based on ES6 syntax, it is converted to ES5 by using [BabelJS](https://babeljs.io) compiler with state `1`, this means that we can you extra features like `await` and `async`.
+Project is based on ES6 syntax, it is converted to ES5 by using [BabelJS](https://babeljs.io) compiler with state `1`, this means that we can use extra features like `await` and `async`.
 For stylesheets we use [LESS](http://lesscss.org/) compiler.

 ### Installation